Sunday 6 January 2008 – still relatively early.

 We’ll be in Aswan by lunchtime where there’s lots to see and do: the city, the unfinished obelisk (one of Hatshepsut’s, I shouldn’t be surprised), the Aswan dam, the Old Cataract Hotel of Agatha Christie fame, the botanic gardens on Lord Kitchener island, Nubian villages on Elephantine island and sailing feluccas.
 Looking forward to all of that.

-Meanwhile, we’re gliding along.
+Meanwhile, we’re gliding along the Nile.
 The banks are lined with palms, lotus and papyri.
 Desert hills loom behind.
 Here and there a stone fence, then a deserted building.
 Or perhaps not so deserted – no window panes, no roof, but clothes are hanging out to dry.
 Green and turquoise rowing boats tip at the river’s edge and a man trots quickly along on his donkey.
 Mysterious-looking veiled women walk along the bank.
 Cows graze and birds perch on the river.
 The river teems with life.

 Yet this is such a tranquil scene.
 I can easily imagine Ramses II and Nefertari walking along here – with their entourage, no doubt.
 Or bold Hatshepsut as a young girl, playing boys’ games and hunting with friends; later walking with Senmut, her architect, friend and great love.
 Odd to think back then, this peaceful river swarmed with crocodiles and hippos.